charlottecrevier/how-to/docs/index.md

 # Cloud-Optimized Geospatial Data Access
+!!!
+Note
+    All the libraries and ressources presented are open-source and have there own licensing.
+    Please refere to the specific libraries doucmentation for sharing mechanism.

-Non-exhaustive good practices and tutorials for Cloud Optimized data access for Government of Canada public COG collections.
+Suggested and non-exhaustive best practices and tutorials using open-source libraries for Cloud Optimized data access for Government of Canada data collections.

 !!! info "Link to CCMEO COG collections "
     STAC API : <https://datacube.services.geo.ca/stac/api/>